FaisalTamanoJr/public-class-notes/content/Lessons/CONETSC - Lesson 1.md

 [^1]: headers are placed at the *MSB* (most significant bit), while trailers are placed at the *LSB* (least significant bit)
 [^2]: For instance, parity bits for headers
 [^5]: These are used in LAN (local-area network) applications
-[^6]: These have larger scale application compared to link layer switches (e.g., ISPs)
+[^6]: These have larger scale application compared to link layer switches (e.g., ISPs and wide-area networks)
 [^9]: A weaker signal energy is undesirable because it can prevent the information from reaching its destination
 [^3]: Segments exists after headers and trailers are connected with the bits
 [^4]: **Addressing** are added to packets to identify the desired destination.
 An example of addressing is IP (or logical addressing)